castle-engine/castle-engine/packages/README.txt

   provides CastleWindow unit using Lazarus LCL as a backend.
   It's useful for platforms where we don't have a better CastleWindow backend.

-  In practice, use this only for Mac OS X, see
+  In practice, use this only for macOS, see

     http://castle-engine.sourceforge.net/macosx_requirements.php